- Home /

 - Improve shoulder and scapula stability.

-Protraction Exercise with Weights:
+Protraction Exercise with Dumbbell:

 Lying on your back, hold your arm perpendicular to the floor with a 2kg weight in your hand.
 Lift your shoulder off the floor and raise your arm.
 Hold for 5 seconds.